swiftlang/swift-evolution/proposals/0529-filepath-in-stdlib.md

 `FilePath` conforms to `CustomStringConvertible`.
 Its `description` prints the anchor (if any), followed by the components joined by the platform separator, followed by a trailing separator or resource fork suffix if present.
 You can also make a `FilePath` from a `String` or string literal expression.

 `FilePath.Anchor` and `FilePath.Component` also conform.
-Their unlabeled `String` initializers are failable, as the developer might not have passed in valid anchors or components.
-String literal inits will trap (currently at runtime, future work is to expose more of this as compile-time errors) if given invalid anchors or components.
+Their unlabeled `String` initializers are failable, as the developer might not have passed in valid anchors or components. `FilePath`'s `String` initializer is likewise failable, returning `nil` for input containing `NUL`.
+String literal inits will trap (currently at runtime, future work is to expose more of this as compile-time errors) if given invalid input.

 ```swift
 extension FilePath: